Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Results and Discussion

-According to Kirchhoff's law~\cite{planck}, the absorptivity and emissivity of a body in thermodynamic equilibrium with the radiation field are equivalent.
+According to Kirchhoff's law~\cite{planck}, the absorptivity and emissivity of a body in thermodynamic equilibrium with the radiation field are equal.
 This conclusion has been proved true also if the body is freely radiating to the outside environment, provided that the local temperature of the body is well defined so that the energy distribution over the material states of the body is the equilibrium distribution~\cite{weinstein1960,burkhard1972,baltes1976}.

-Thus, the calculation of the wires emissivity proceeds via the calculation of the absorption efficiency (cross section per unit area) of a wire on which a electromagnetic wave is impinging~\cite{hulst}.
-The wire is assumed to be a homogeneous circular cylinder of length $l$ and radius $r\ll l.$ The radiation scattered by the wire is observed at a distance $d$ from the wire in the plane crossing the wire at its midpoint and perpendicular to its axis.
-The experimental conditions are such that $r\sim 10^{-5}\,$m, $\lambda\sim 10^{-5}\,$m, $l\sim 10^{-2}\,$m, and $d\sim10^{-1}\,$m that yield the following inequalities: $r^2/\lambda \sim 10^{-4} \,\mbox{m}\ll d\sim 10^{-1}\,\mbox{m}\ll l^2/\lambda\sim 10^{2}\,\mbox{m}.$ Under this conditions the scattered wave mainly has a cylindrical character.
-The scattered field is then obtained as the far-field solution for an infinitely long circular cylinder~\cite{agdur1963}.
-The optical properties of the wire are described by a complex, $\lambda$ and $T$ dependent, relative permittivity $\epsilon\left(\lambda, T \right).$ The cylinder surface is considered a sharp boundary between the wire and the vacuum with $\epsilon=1.$ As tungsten is a non magnetic material, its relative magnetic permeability is $\mu=1.$
+Thus, the calculation of the wire emissivity proceeds via the calculation of the absorption efficiency (cross section per unit area) of a wire, which an electromagnetic wave is impinging on~\cite{hulst}.
+The wire is assumed to be a homogeneous circular cylinder of length $L$ and radius $r\ll L.$ The radiation scattered by the wire is observed at a distance $d$ from the wire in the plane crossing the wire at its midpoint and perpendicular to its axis.